 Number of brands scoring points in all 39 events

 Number of times Tony Kart / Kosmic scored 0 points

 Number of brands to score top honors at one or more of the 2018 EKN CC events (Tony Kart, Top Kart, Aluminos, Kosmic, FA Kart, Vemme, CRG, Merlin, Margay, Nitro Kart, Kart Republic)

 Number of brands over 100-point mark

 Highest number of brands scoring at one event (SKUSA SuperNationals 22)

 Highest event point total of the season – Tony Kart (SKUSA SuperNationals 22)

 EKN Constructors Championship Guidelines

 The EKN Constructors Championship calculation process includes the top-five finishers in each recognized class (Senior-Master-Junior-Cadet classes).
-The SKUSA SuperNationals and US Rotax Grand Nationals will earn points with the following structure; 1st=20 points, 2nd=16 points, 3rd=12 points, 4th=8 points, 5th=4 points.
-The SKUSA Pro Tour and US Open will earn points with the following structure; 1st=10 points, 2nd=8 points, 3rd=6 points, 4th=4 points, 5th=2 points.
+The SKUSA SuperNationals will earn points with the following structure; 1st=20 points, 2nd=16 points, 3rd=12 points, 4th=8 points, 5th=4 points.
+The SKUSA Pro Tour will earn points with the following structure; 1st=10 points, 2nd=8 points, 3rd=6 points, 4th=4 points, 5th=2 points.
 The remaining events will continue to be awarded with the previous ranking system; with first place earning five (5) points down to fifth place earning one (1) point for each category.
-There is a minimum of 10 starting entries for the class points to be counted toward the season total in the EKN CC standings.
+There is a minimum of 10 starting entries required for the class points to be counted toward the season total in the EKN CC standings.